AndyYuan96/HVNet/README.md

 # HVNet: Hybrid Voxel Network for LiDAR Based 3D Object Detection

-​	This is an unofficial implementation of paper HVNet.Code will be released soon.
+​This is an unofficial implementation of paper HVNet.Code will be released soon.

 The author only provide bev result for Pose Loss, so I compare my result with paper.